Doublenyher/mtg-search-app/README.md

-# mtg-search-app
-Using the Magic: The Gathering API to search for a card
+# Magic: The Gathering Trading Card Search App

 ## Introduction
 This project originally completed development on March 24, 2019.